2021 Discovery Event

 See the impact of brain research funding firsthand.
 Explore our programs and read about upcoming events focused on various aspects of brain research.

-Between 2017 and 2018, Brain Research Foundation hosted the Annual Neuroscience Day.
+From 1999 to 2018, Brain Research Foundation hosted an Annual Neuroscience Day.
 This unique forum provided members of the Chicago-area neuroscience community with the opportunity to share interests in an informal setting.
 The program structure featured presentations by graduate students and postdoctoral fellows, stimulating scientific interactions between universities.

 Neuroscience Day provided BRF with the ability to foster stronger professional relationships amongst the local neuroscience community and effectively provide an open space for discussion and knowledge-sharing.
 BRF exists to accelerate discoveries of the human brain by funding pioneering neuroscience research.